netbox-community/go-netbox/docs/DeviceWithConfigContextRequest.md

 HasCustomFields returns a boolean if a field has been set.

-### GetConfigTemplate

-`func (o *DeviceWithConfigContextRequest) GetConfigTemplate() NestedConfigTemplateRequest`

-GetConfigTemplate returns the ConfigTemplate field if non-nil, zero value otherwise.

-### GetConfigTemplateOk

-`func (o *DeviceWithConfigContextRequest) GetConfigTemplateOk() (*NestedConfigTemplateRequest, bool)`

-GetConfigTemplateOk returns a tuple with the ConfigTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConfigTemplate

-`func (o *DeviceWithConfigContextRequest) SetConfigTemplate(v NestedConfigTemplateRequest)`

-SetConfigTemplate sets ConfigTemplate field to given value.

-### HasConfigTemplate

-`func (o *DeviceWithConfigContextRequest) HasConfigTemplate() bool`

-HasConfigTemplate returns a boolean if a field has been set.

-### SetConfigTemplateNil

-`func (o *DeviceWithConfigContextRequest) SetConfigTemplateNil(b bool)`

- SetConfigTemplateNil sets the value for ConfigTemplate to be an explicit nil

-### UnsetConfigTemplate
-`func (o *DeviceWithConfigContextRequest) UnsetConfigTemplate()`

-UnsetConfigTemplate ensures that no value is present for ConfigTemplate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)